| Properly fitting your bicycle to your individual body type is crucial

 legs must be able to extend almost their entire length to obtain maximum push;

+this requires proper seat height.
 To check for proper saddle height, wear your normal cycling shoes, place your

 bicycle next to a wall, and climb aboard.
 Sit in your regular riding position